Colorado Symphony updates on the ongoing COVID-19 outbreak.

 SUBMIT A RETURN REQUEST

-If no action is taken by September 11, 2020, tickets for cancelled events will automatically become on-account credit, which may be used for future Colorado Symphony Boettcher Concert Hall performances through December 31, 2020.
-Unclaimed credit at that time will become an automatic tax-deductible donation.
+If no action is taken by January 1, 2021, tickets for cancelled events will automatically become on-account credit, which may be used for future to-be-announced Colorado Symphony 2021/22 Season Boettcher Concert Hall performances.
+Unclaimed credit after September 1, 2021 will become an automatic tax-deductible donation.
+Ticket purchase fees will not be refunded as they are used for technology, processing, and staffing.

 For assistance, please contact the Box Office by phone at 303.623.7876 or at firstname.lastname@example.org.
 The Box Office is open Monday - Friday, 10 a.m. - 6 p.m.
 Due to increased communication and reduced staffing, call wait times may be longer than usual.
 Please use the online form and we will process your requests in the order they are received.
 Thank you for your patience and understanding.

-The Colorado Symphony remains in communication with our internal teams, peer organizations, Denver Arts and Venues, the State of Colorado, and the City and Country of Denver to stay on top of this rapidly changing situation.
+The Colorado Symphony remains in communication with our internal teams, peer organizations, Denver Arts and Venues, the State of Colorado, and the City and Country of Denver to stay on top of the daily changes prompted by the health pandemic.
 We will continue to follow the guidance of the Centers for Disease Control and local health authorities including the Denver Department of Public Health and Environment (DDPHE).
 Updates to each event status will be conveyed via email as more information becomes available.
 This web page will also be updated regularly with any changes.

 There is no higher priority to our entire Colorado Symphony community than the safety of our guests, musicians, and staff.
 Thank you to everyone who has reached out with continued support for your Colorado Symphony during this difficult time.
 We are incredibly grateful for our community – your encouragement, patience, and understanding are vital in helping us provide music and education into the future.